Pixelsuft/hw-picture/README.md

 =Max Picture size=100x100.
 But you can use downgrader and chromakey.
 # What if i have other system (not windows)?
 Create local server (/upload to your hosting) with example.php (from repository, not releases!) and image.png.
 Open example.php and click 'view source code'.
-Add all <sh> tags to group in your level data
+Add all in (and) tags <levelxml> to your level data